 Chromatin is not an inert structure, but an instructive DNA scaffold that regulates DNA's multiple uses in response to external cues.
 A major component of chromatin that plays a key role in this regulation is the modification of histones.
 The list of these modifications is growing, and the intricacies of their operation are just beginning to be understood.
 As one of the leading

 1. Direct structural disturbance.
 Histone acetylation and phosphorylation effectively reduce the positive charge of histones, which has the potential to disrupt electrostatic interactions between histones and DNA.
 This can result in a less compact chromatin structure, which facilitates the entry of protein machinery, such as those involved in transcription, into DNA.

 2. Regulate the binding of chromatin factors.
-A number of chromatin-associated factors have been shown to interact specifically with modified histone through many different domains.
+A number of chromatin-associated factors have been shown to interact specifically with modified histones through many different domains.
 This suggests the existence of multivalent proteins and complexes with specific domains that can recognize multiple modifications and other nucleosomal features simultaneously.

 Histone modifications do more than just provide a dynamic binding platform for various factors.
 They can also disrupt interactions between histones and chromatin factors.
-For example, H3K4me3 prevents the NuRD complex from binding to the N-terminal tail of H3.
-The simple mechanism that seems plausible since NuRD is a general transcriptional repressor and H3K4me3 is a marker of active transcription.
-H3K4 methylation also disrupts the binding of the PHD finger of DNMT3L to the H3 tail.
+For example, being different from h4k20ac, H3K4me3 prevents the NuRD complex from binding to the N-terminal tail of H3.
+The simple mechanism seems plausible since NuRD is a general transcriptional repressor and H3K4me3 is a marker of active transcription.
+H3K4 methylation also disrupts the binding of the Ph.D. finger of DNMT3L to the H3 tail.
 In fact, this N-terminal region of H3 appears to be important for regulating these types of interactions, although regulation is not limited to modification by K4.
 For example, phosphorylation of H3T3 prevents the INHAT transcriptional repressor complex from binding to the H3 tail.